Last Updated on January 1st, 2019

 This entire sign up process, from start to finish, will not take you more than 5 minutes.
 Thereafter, you are led to the payment page.

 Pride Counseling does something very unique in regard to payment, at least compared to other online therapy services.
-Aside from BetterHelp, I’m fairly certain that Pride Counseling is the only other service that offers a free trial (which is 7 days – enough to see if the service is right for you).
-Getting to therapy was hard enough; the free trial offer was what helped me sign up for this service.
-As long as you cancel within the 7 free days, you won’t be charged for using their platform.
-Thereafter, Pride Counseling charges $65 per week for unlimited chat, phone and/or video-based therapy for the first 3 months.
+Whereas other providers charge a flat monthly fee, regardless of how long you use their service, Pride Counseling encourages you to get long-term therapy by dropping their price after a certain amount of time on their platform.
+Pride Counseling charges $65 per week for unlimited chat, phone and/or video-based therapy for the first 3 months.
 If you use it for longer than 3 months, the price drops to $45 per week.

 Pride Counseling Payment Page